- Strengthening regional value chains could increase exports to the United States by $70 billion

 This low level of participation is due to several factors, including the persistence of restrictive trade policies, high transportation costs and lags in logistics performance, high information costs, and poor connectivity infrastructure.
 Limited access to financing also influences the lack of insertion of companies in regional and global value chains.

 Significant participation is critical as countries seek out paths to economic recovery that generate high-quality jobs in the aftermath of the COVID-19 pandemic.
-The IDB estimates that by strengthening its regional value chains in the hemisphere, Latin America and the Caribbean could increase their exports to the United States by US$ 70 billion through gradual increases in sectors such as textiles, medical products, and automotive.
+The IDB estimates that by strengthening its regional value chains in the hemisphere, Latin America and the Caribbean could increase their exports to the United States by $70 billion through gradual increases in sectors such as textiles, medical products, and automotive.

 The tools developed by the IDB seek to strengthen Investment Promotion Agencies, improve the physical and digital infrastructure of trade, and make progress toward the pending agenda of modernization and harmonization of trade agreements and regulatory and normative frameworks.

-Every dollar invested in export promotion programs generates up to US$ 45 in additional exports.
+Every dollar invested in export promotion programs generates up to $45 in additional exports.
 IDB studies indicate that a 10 percent reduction in international freight costs from Latin America and the Caribbean would boost export values by at least 30 percent and increase exported products by 25 percent within the region and to the United States.

 About the IDB